 The process starts with the call for applications which is emailed to all NSM faculty members in early January.

-Potential applicants for this award are required to email Jim Briggs, email@example.com, no later than 5 p.m.
-CST on Friday, January 19, 2018 of their intention to apply.
+Potential applicants for this award are required to email Scott Gilbertson, Associate Dean for Faculty Affairs, NSM, email@example.com, no later than 5 p.m.
+CST on Thursday, February 15, 2024, of their intention to apply.
 Those interested in applying will be provided with further instructions and deadlines.
-Completed applications are due in early February.
+Completed applications are due in late February/early March.

 NOTE: Previous winners cannot be considered again until five years after receipt of the award.

 Once applications have been received, the applicants are contacted with instructions on how to submit their materials for evaluation, and given a deadline.
 The requested material includes the following: